dagraham/etm-tk/etmTk/help/OVERVIEW.md

 ## Views

+All views, including week view, display only items consistent with the current choices of active calendars.

-Note: if a (case-insensitive) filter is entered then the display in all views will be limited to items that match somewhere in either the branch or the leaf.
+If a (case-insensitive) filter is entered then the display in all views other than week view will be limited to items that match somewhere in either the branch or the leaf.
+Relevant branches will automatically be expanded to show matches.

+In day and week views, pressing the space bar will move the display to the current date.
+In all other views, pressing the space bar will move the display to the first item in the outline.

+In day and week views, pressing *Ctrl-J* will first prompt for a fuzzy-parsed date and then "jump" to the specified date.

 ### Agenda